-Economy: Careful planning in the placement and construction of buildings development can help ensure safety during a hazardous event and provide for a faster recovery.
+Economy: Careful planning in the placement and construction of development\can help ensure safety during a hazardous event and provide for a faster recovery.
 This lessens the severity and duration of the economic impact caused by a seismic event and/or unpredictable geologic conditions.

-Equity: The future health and resiliency prosperity of the community depend on our ability to cope with a major hazardous event.
+Equity: The future health and resiliency of the community depend on our ability to cope with a major hazardous event.
 Ensuring that all community members reside in buildings resistant to seismic and geologic hazards is of the utmost importance.
-Earthquakes on the San Andreas and Hayward-Rodgers Creek fault systems could significantly affect Marin.